Tools That Teach Us Their Language

 What becomes possible with AI-mediated constraints that wasn't before?

-When the tool doesn't only resist but interprets, when it brings learned patterns and probabilistic judgment into the creative loop, what forms of thinking emerge?
+When the tool doesn't only resist but even interprets, when it brings learned patterns and probabilistic judgment into the creative loop, what forms of thinking emerge?

 What can you draw, design, or build in partnership with computational intelligence that you couldn't conceive working against material resistance alone?

-Constraints are generative
+Constraints are Generative

 The tools we use shape what we create.
 This need not be read as a warning, it can be an invitation.
-The question is what we'll make with these new tools.

 References